m4ur1n0/spotify-stats-and-games/README.md

-Spotify game and stats viewer created with React.js, Next.js, TailwindCSS, and the Spotify API.
+Spotify game and stats viewer created with React.js, Next.js, TailwindCSS, and the Spotify API.d